microsoft/verona/docs/internal/generics.md

   ...
 }

-// A dynamicaly allocated matrix of any size class Matrix[Type] { ... }
+// A dynamically allocated matrix of any size class Matrix[Type] { ... }

 // A function that takes in only lists of a particular type and size